Vanilla-OS/handbook/_posts/2023-01-11-install-and-manage-applications.md

 - **APT**:- `apt` is an Advanced Package Tool which allows installing and managing software on Debian and Debian-based systems like Ubuntu.
 - **DNF**:- `dnf` (Dandified YUM) is the successor to YUM.
 It is a powerful package manager for installing and managing applications on rpm-based distributions.
 - **AUR**:- `aur` (Arch User Repository) is the largest community-maintained repository with thousands of native packages for Arch Linux and its derivatives.
-- **APK**:- `apk`(Alpine Linux package keeper) is a package manager which allows installing and managing applications on Alpine Linux.
+- **APK**:- `apk` (Alpine Linux package keeper) is a package manager which allows installing and managing applications on Alpine Linux.
-- **DEB**:- deb (Debian Packages) is a file format for installing and managing applications on Debian-based systems.
+- **DEB**:- `deb` (Debian Packages) is a file format for installing and managing applications on Debian-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.rpm` in GNU/Linux.
-- **RPM**:- rpm (Red Hat package manager) is a file format for installing and managing applications on Red Hat-based systems.
+- **RPM**:- `rpm` (Red Hat package manager) is a file format for installing and managing applications on Red Hat-based systems.
 It's an equivalent file extension to `.exe` in Windows and `.deb` in GNU/Linux.

 ## Installing Applications through GNOME Software

 - Flatpaks and Snaps can be installed with ease using the GNOME Software graphically.
 It is the recommended method to install packages.

-- If you have disabled snaps, you can still install Flatpaks using GNOME Software and install applications from the evergrowing [Flathub](https://flathub.org/home) repository.
+- If you have disabled Snap, you can still install Flatpaks using GNOME Software and install applications from the evergrowing [Flathub](https://flathub.org/home) repository.

-- If you have disabled Flatpaks, you can install applications as a Snap through GNOME Software.
+- If you have disabled Flatpak, you can still install Snaps through GNOME Software.

 ![GNOME Software](/assets/uploads/gnome-software-43.webp)